Last Updated on

 The forearm muscle group is made up of many small muscles.
 The main muscle of the forearm is the Brachioradialis.

 When training, a lot of effort is put into increasing the biceps brachii and triceps brachii.
 Less effort is placed on the Brachialis muscles and even less is placed on the Brachioradialis.

 If you want bigger forearms though, you need to start finding exercises that will strengthen these two muscles.

-When it comes to training arms, you should prioritise the muscles by how much size they contribute, there’s no point dedicating 3 sets to your Extensor Digitorum muscle as even if you could increase its size – who would notice?
+When it comes to training arms, you should prioritise the muscles by how much size they contribute.
+There is no point dedicating 3 sets to your Extensor Digitorum muscle as even if you could increase its size – who would notice?

-So when you’re designing your program try not to ignore the small muscles of your arms, but also don’t make the mistake of dedicating lots of sets on isolating them.
+When you are designing your program try not to ignore the small muscles of your arms.
+Also, don’t make the mistake of dedicating lots of sets on isolating them.

 The forearms are made up of mostly Type I muscle fibres meaning that they require high rep sets to get fully worked.

-Now a lot of the exercises that are going to be mentioned involve isometric holds, so Farmer’s walks, Barbell holds, Deadlifts, Shrugs etc ….
+Now a lot of the exercises that are going to be mentioned involve isometric holds.
+This means exercises such as Farmer’s walks, Barbell holds, Deadlifts, Shrugs etc…

-These are excellent for improving grip strength, but are not enough for hypertrophy.
-So this article will look at a mix of different exercises so that your forearms have every chance of growing massively!
+These are excellent for improving grip strength but are not enough for hypertrophy.
+So next we will look at a mix of different exercises so that your forearms have every chance of growing massively.

 Top Exercises for Bigger Forearms